Website terms

 Website Information and Product Guidance

-Builder Estimates and Serialized Configurations
+Builder Estimates and Copied Configurations

 The builder and copied product links are powerful planning tools, but they need clear approval boundaries.